 Daniel A. Cartwright was appointed Chief Financial Officer, Vice President of Finance, and Treasurer of TherapeuticsMD, Inc. on October 4, 2011.
 On the same day, the Company's Board of Directors appointed him to serve as Chief Financial Officer, Executive Vice President of Finance and Treasurer of VitaMed which is now a wholly owned subsidiary of the Company.
-From July 2011 to October 4, 2011, Mr. Cartwright served as Chief Financial Officer of VitaMed.
-From May 1996 to July 2011, Mr. Cartwright served as Chief Financial Officer and Executive Vice President of Circle F Ventures, LLC, an Arizona venture capital firm which made investments in more than fifty companies.
+From July 2011 to October 4, 2011, Mr. Cartwright served as Chief Financial Officer and Executive Vice President of Circle F Ventures, LLC, an Arizona venture capital firm which made investments in more than fifty companies.
 During the same period, Mr. Cartwright served as Chief Financial Officer and Treasurer of Fleming Securities, a registered broker dealer involved with raising capital for public and private companies, where he was instrumental in raising over \$250 million in funding.
 From 1993 to 1996, Mr. Cartwright served as Chief Financial Officer of American Wireless Systems, a provider of entertainment video services.
 Mr. Cartwright holds several federal securities licenses including Series 7, 24, 27 and 63.
 Mr. Cartwright currently serves as a member of the Board of Directors of Antenna Technologies Company, Inc., a private engineering firm, and of Primetrica, Inc., a private information research company for the telecommunications industry.
 Mr. Cartwright earned his B.S. in Accounting from Arizona State University.